elijah-03/BridgeIDS/docs/Interp-ML-IDS_Report.md

 Various algorithms have been applied to IDS, including Support Vector Machines (SVM), Random Forest, and Deep Learning (CNN/RNN) [1][2].
 XGBoost [6] has emerged as a top performer due to its scalability, handling of missing data, and execution speed.
 Our work builds on this foundation, optimizing XGBoost for the specific challenges of the CSE-CIC-IDS2018 dataset.

 ### 2.3 Interpretability in Cybersecurity
 The need for XAI in security is well-documented [4].
+Several approaches have been proposed to explain IDS decisions:

+**Static Explanations**: Traditional XAI tools like SHAP [5][12] and LIME [10] provide post-hoc feature importance rankings.
+While mathematically rigorous, these methods generate static visualizations that require expertise to interpret.
+For instance, knowing that "Flow Duration has SHAP value +0.4" doesn't immediately convey whether the duration is abnormally high or low.

+**Rule Extraction**: Decision tree-based surrogate models [8] extract human-readable rules approximating black-box model behavior.
+However, these rules are often too complex (>100 conditions) for practical use and lose fidelity when approximating ensemble models.

+**Attention Mechanisms**: Deep learning IDS using attention layers [2] can highlight important packet sequences.
+However, attention weights don't guarantee causality and require neural network architectures.

+**Interactive Visualization**: Recent work has explored interactive dashboards for cybersecurity [5].
+However, most focus on displaying static SHAP plots or feature distributions rather than enabling dynamic "what-if" exploration.

-SHAP [12] and LIME are the standard tools for explaining individual predictions.
-Recent works have integrated these into IDS dashboards [5].
-However, most existing solutions present static visualizations.
-Our work differentiates itself by focusing on **interactive exploration**, allowing the user to probe the model's logic actively rather than passively receiving an explanation.
+Our work differentiates itself by focusing on **interactive exploration**, allowing the user to probe the model's logic actively through real-time feature manipulation, rather than passively receiving static explanations.

+### 2.4 Comparison with Existing Approaches
+Previous ML-based IDS research has explored various algorithms.
+Random Forest achieves ~95% accuracy on CSE-CIC-IDS2018 but suffers from slower inference times.
+Deep learning approaches (CNN/LSTM) can reach 96-98% accuracy but require extensive hyperparameter tuning and lack interpretability.
+Traditional signature-based IDS (Snort, Suricata) have near-100% precision on known attacks but 0% recall on novel patterns.
+Our XGBoost-based approach balances performance (97.66% accuracy), speed (<50ms inference), and interpretability through the interactive dashboard.

 ## 3. Methodology and System Design